 Solihull's Co-curricular Aims

-The main body of the co-curricular programme is also underpinned by activities in music, drama, sport and outdoor pursuits.
 These different elements help to form a robust and vibrant co-curricular world that pupils are able to explore.
 Reinforced in all of these activities is the view that teamwork and working with others is a key life skill and pupils are encouraged to share experiences and learn how to get the best out of each other.
-From playing in the school orchestra, to taking part in a sports fixture and from completing Gold Duke of Edinburgh, to working backstage in the Lower School play; all require team work and cooperation.
+From playing in the school orchestra, to taking part in a sports fixture and from completing Gold Duke of Edinburgh's Award, to working backstage in the Lower School play; all require teamwork and cooperation.
+These efforts are often recognised in the weekly ‘Team of the Week’ award given in whole school assembly.
 Pupils are encouraged to be committed and reliable members of their chosen co-curricular areas.
 Working towards a final outcome, whether that be a project, performance or fixture, is an important process and pupils learn to balance their time and expectations.
 Learning to then deal with the outcomes is also a vital skill.
-Winning is not everything; however learning and growing from experiences is.
-Learning how to motivate, engage and lead others is also a vital life skill.
-Employers rank leadership and communication skills as one of the key areas that they are looking for in school leavers and graduates.
+Winning is not everything; however being flexible and grounded, and learning from experiences is.
+Being front footed and learning how to motivate, engage and lead others is also a vital life skill.
+Employers rank leadership and communication skills as one of the key areas that they are looking for in school-leavers and graduates.
 The co-curricular programme aims to provide opportunities for pupils to develop key leadership skills, and to work with their peers as well as those from other year groups and staff.
-Providing opportunities for the pupils to lead and take charge of are integral to the system.